Philanthropy through Social Activism

 Anticipatory Set

-Ask the students to recall social activism and movements from the past.
+Recall social activism and movements from the past.
 "What protests and civil action of the past 250 years have changed laws and practices, protecting the rights of specific populations in the U.S.?"
-Brainstorm a list on the board.
-Tell the students that they are going to see a short video clip with lots of images of protests and actions in the history of the U.S. that have changed laws and attitudes.
-Ask them to take notes of what events are shown and the justice they represent.
+Brainstorm a list together.
+Before showing the video, ask viewers to take notes of what historic events are shown and the justice they represent.
 Tell them to take note of inspirational words that can influence today's issues and social action.

 Video